Weaver speciesChoose different species from drop-down list and press 'Go' button. See Full species list.

 IntroductionThe Vieillot's Black Weaver was formally described by Louis Jean Pierre Vieillot, a French ornithologist.
 The birds had been collected by Jean Perrein, a French naturalist, who travelled in West Africa and other localities.
 Vieillot was interested in the habits of living birds, but Perrein did not seem to provide any field notes for the Vieillot's Black Weaver, as he had done for the Crested Malimbe.

-Vieillot mentioned that the Orange Weaver had been collected at Congo et Caconga, one of three historic provinces in Cabinda, Angola.
+Vieillot mentioned that this weaver had been collected at Congo et Caconga, one of three historic provinces in Cabinda, Angola.

 Perrein returned to France after a long stay in Cabinda, in about 1800.
 Perrein sent his specimens to Academy of Sciences in Bordeaux, France, from where the Vieillot's Black Weaver type was probably moved to the Paris Museum.